Industry Report — April 2026

 Domain 1: Network Architecture

 The network is the foundation everything else runs on.
-Most mid-market F&B manufacturers are running flat or minimally segmented networks designed for office connectivity, not for converged OT/IT environments.
-Segmentation is a practical operational control: it contains a failure to the segment where it originates rather than allowing it to spread.
+Most mid-market F&B manufacturers are running flat or minimally segmented networks designed for office connectivity, not for the converged OT/IT environments that Industry 4.0 requires.

 • Production and business networks segmented at the firewall with explicit allow rules, not implicit trust